Skip to main content

 The streams in the example provide different kinds of information that can refer to the same service.

-While an SLI is a metric that quantitatively measures the performance or behavior of a service, an SLO is a reliability targetβ€”a specific level of performance that is required or expected.
+While an SLI is a metric that quantitatively measures the performance or behavior of a service, an SLO represents a reliability targetβ€”a specific level of performance that is required or expected.
 This target clearly distinguishes what performance is good and what is bad.

 In other words, if you can define a threshold that distinguishes good events from bad events based on the provided SLI, you can create a meaningful SLO.

-SLO calculation methods
+Error budget calculation methods